 On March 19th, we completed a year.
 As a way or marking the date, (‘celebration’ seems like the wrong word to use for something born of a crisis), I hosted a couple of video chats on the group, which were fun.

 Going ahead, I plan to host a fortnightly chat, each time with a different guest (or guests, max three people).
 It’s called Table Talk and will be live once a fortnight, on Sundays, 9 p.m.
 IST.
-I'll also archive these to YouTube or similar for those who couldn’t be there for the broadcast.
+I'll also archive these to YouTube or similar for those who couldn’t be there for the live webcast.

 Topics for the first few sessions include: what it takes to actually give up the city and live the farm life, with asides on what kitchen ingredients you may want to carry with you if you’re spending a short stint in another country; summer foods and beverages and also food and literature; tales from one of the group’s most popular story-tellers; what a food reviewer looks for and also why not to be constrained by recipes; writing food for kids, with a reading; a peek into an artist’s travel diaries and a bit about food and art; culinary anthropology and what we know about what ancient Indians ate; creole foods and exploring creole cultures.
 And more to come.